 It is important for you as a student to know that the following guidelines are to be strictly followed.
 This year the TNReady EOC test will count at least 15% of your final semester grade.
 Your work on this test is very important and it deserves your best effort.

 I understand that during testing on the days of the assessment, I am responsible for:

-Not having any electronic devices on me or in my purse/backpack/pockets

-- Including but not limited to cell phones, smart phones, smart watches, etc. during testing or during breaks. - Best practice is for students to leave devices at home or in their lockers on the day of testing. - If I am caught with a device during testing or during breaks, my test may be nullified, resulting in a zero as at least 15% of my semester grade, and any school level disciplinary action as deemed appropriate by the administration. - Trying my best on the test - Being honest and not cheating - o If I am caught cheating (taking pictures of the test, writing down and passing answers, talking to other students, looking on other computers, using software outside the testing platform), my test may be nullified, resulting in a zero as at least 15% of my semester grade, and any school level disciplinary action as deemed appropriate by the administration. - Course policies are subject to change.
-It is the student's responsibility to check for corrections or updates to the syllabus.
-Any changes will be posted in the classroom.
+- Not having any electronic devices on me or in my purse/backpack/ pockets - Including but not limited to cell phones, smart phones, smart watches, etc. during testing or during breaks. - Best practice is for students to leave devices at home or in their lockers on the day of testing. - If I am caught with a device during testing or during breaks, my test may be nullified, resulting in a zero as at least 15% of my semester grade, and any school level disciplinary action as deemed appropriate by the administration. - Trying my best on the test - Being honest and not cheating - If I am caught cheating (taking pictures of the test, writing down and passing answers, talking to other students, looking on other computers, using software outside the testing platform), my test may be nullified, resulting in a zero as at least 15% of my semester grade, and any school level disciplinary action as deemed appropriate by the administration. - Religion in the Classroom